-Questions that may be relevant to other applicants, together with the answers, will be published on the EuropeAid website: https://webgate.ec.europa.eu/europeaid/online-services/index.cfm?do=publi.welcome [other website(s) as appropriate] It is therefore advisable to consult the abovementioned website regularly in order to be informed of the questions and answers published.]
+Questions that may be relevant to other applicants, together with the answers, will be published on the EuropeAid website: https://webgate.ec.europa.eu/europeaid/online-services/index.cfm?do=publi.welcome.
+It is therefore advisable to consult the abovementioned website regularly in order to be informed of the questions and answers published.]